openedx/edx-django-sites-extensions/README.rst

-Another issue with the Django "sites" framework is that it uses an in-memory cache of Site models which makes it difficult to update models associated with the Site model via Django admin and have those updates be reflected across all Python processes in a mulit-process application environment.
+Another issue with the Django "sites" framework is that it uses an in-memory cache of Site models which makes it difficult to update models associated with the Site model via Django admin and have those updates be reflected across all Python processes in a multi-process application environment.

 Again the Django app provided by this package monkey patches the private SiteManager query